sourcegraph/handbook/content/engineering/releases/patch_release_issue_template.md

 ## Post-release

 - [ ] Open a PR to update `dev/release/config.json` with the parameters for the current release.
-- [ ] Run `yarn build` to rebuild the release script (necessary, because `config.json` is compiled in).
+- [ ] Run `yarn build` to rebuild the release script.
 - [ ] Close this issue.

-*Note*: If another patch release is requested after the release, ask that a [patch request issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution&template=request_patch_release.md) be filled out first.
+**Note:** If another patch release is requested after the release, ask that a [patch request issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution&template=request_patch_release.md) be filled out and approved first.